Site logo

 Are all agencies unsafe?

 No. Many recruiters work legally.
-The issue is transparency: employer, contract, fees, receipts and official process should be clear.
+The issue is transparency.
+A serious recruiter can identify the employer, explain the fee, issue receipts and provide written terms.

-What should I do if something feels wrong?
+What should I do if I already paid and the offer changed?

 Useful official sources